Which Of These Is True About Bystanders

 • Direct Intervention: Training can teach individuals how to directly intervene in a situation, such as by confronting a perpetrator or assisting a victim.

-• Delegation: Training can also emphasize the importance of delegating tasks to others, such as calling for help or providing support to the victim.
+• Delegation: Training can also make clear the importance of delegating tasks to others, such as calling for help or providing support to the victim.

 • Distraction: Bystanders can learn how to distract the perpetrator or disrupt the situation to prevent further harm.